ResentFeeds/OCN-XML-Plugin/README.md

 Modules that are WIP
 ====================

-When these are completed a beta version will be released
+When these are completed a beta version will be released.
+Working on newer modules.

 - Kits
 - Spawns
 - Gamemodes

 Commands
 ========